blaenk/blaenk.github.io/provider/pages/about.markdown

 <img src="/images/me.png" class="right" width="128" id="me">

-My name is Jorge Israel Peña, though online I sometimes use the pseudonym Blaenk Denum.
+My name is Jorge Israel Peña, though online I sometimes go by Blaenk Denum.
 I'm a developer currently living in Southern California.

 I have a genuine interest in a wide spectrum of computer science and software development, including [Haskell], [machine learning], web development, [POSIX] systems programming, and game development.
 I love to [read] about these and other subjects, and often write [notes] about them.